navyanshmahla/File-Compression-System/README.md

 # File-Compression-System
 This is a simple repo that contains the implementation of the popular file compression algorithms

-This repository contains the implementation of the following compression algorithms:
+It contains the implementation of the following compression algorithms:
 1. Run Length encoding
 2. Huffman encoding
 3. Lempel Ziv